ClemRz/bitcoin-analyzer/README.md

 ## Individual modules deployment

-If you want to deploy the front and the back individually, please follow these instructions:
+If you want to deploy the front and the back individually, please follow these instructions instead:

  - Deploying the front-end: https://github.com/ClemRz/bitcoin-analyzer-front/blob/master/README.md
  - Deploying the back-end: https://github.com/ClemRz/bitcoin-analyzer-back/blob/master/README.md